MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-release-note.md

 Introduced in this update:

 - Meetings now display more attendee videos and provide additional flexibility of what is shown on the Teams Room front-of-room displays.
 Here are a few significant improvements:
-- Split gallery views in a dual screen meeting
+- Split gallery views in a dual screen meeting.
-- Spotlight multiple attendees at once
+- Spotlight multiple attendees at once.
-- Docked meeting controls
+- Docked meeting controls.
-- New reactions
+- New reactions.
 - You can view content in the room or share it into the meeting by plugging in an HDMI cable.
 Available for all certified devices with HDMI capability.
 - Presenters and organizers are able to control camera and microphone access for all attendees.
 - Five new wallpapers to choose from to customize your Teams Rooms on Android devices.
 These wallpapers will apply to the front-of-room displays in a single and dual screen configuration.